deltachat/deltachat-desktop/README.md

 Then try running `npm install` again.

-Make sure that your nodejs version is `16.0.0` or newer.
+Make sure that your nodejs version is `18.0.0` or newer.

-If you still get errors look at the instructions in the deltchat-node and deltachat-rust-core README files to set things up **or write an issue**.
+If you still get errors look at the instructions in the [`deltachat-node`](https://github.com/deltachat/deltachat-node) and [`deltachat-core-rust`](https://github.com/deltachat/deltachat-core-rust) README files to set things up [`or write an issue`](https://github.com/deltachat/deltachat-desktop/issues/new/choose).

 ## Configuration and Databases <a id="config-and-db"></a>